robhami/react-tutorial/README.md

 }
 ```
 - Use MAP to pass PROPS through as a parameter
+- Add key index to each row for id purposes
-- Pass it to a row variable which will retuen as an expression:
+- Pass it to a row variable which will return as an expression:

 ```
 const TableBody = (props) => {